Giovanni Paolo Lascaris: Lascaris' ban

 In 1639, Lascaris implemented a ban on women wearing masks or attending masked balls during carnivale.
 The ban was unpopular and locals blamed Lascaris' Jesuit confessor, Father Cassia.
 They took to the streets to poke fun at the Jesuits and Lascaris had one of the instigators arrested.
 A Jesuit college was ransacked as retaliation and those responsible demanded that Lascaris banish the Jesuit order from Malta, which he did for a short time while tensions abated.
 The incident is still remembered today as Lascaris' ban.

 The common Maltese idiom "wiċċ Laskri" (lit. face of Lascaris) is used when describing a sad or frustrated person.

 Wars of Castro

 Also in 1639, Pope Urban VIII asked Lascaris to intervene in the First War of Castro by sending naval forces owned by the order to assist papal troops against the Dukes of Parma; specifically galleons and other warships.
 But the Dukes of Parma, as well as the Duchy of Venice, the Duchy of Florence and Duchy of Modena (who were allied with them), appealed to Lascaris not to provide the pope with support.

 Lascaris played a dangerous double game; he sent warships to aid the pope while assuring the Dukes they were there only as a show of force and would not participate in the conflict.
-Sure enough, conflict was limited to on-land skirmishes and Lascaris' troops never fired a single shot.
+Sure enough, conflict was limited to on-land skirmishes and Lascaris' troops did not fire a single shot.